vert-x3/vertx-examples/kotlin-examples/coroutines/README.md

 # Vert.x Kotlin Coroutines Example

-A movie getRating REST application written in [Kotlin](https://kotlinlang.org/) to demonstrate how it can Kotlin coroutines can be used with Vert.x.
+A movie rating REST application written in [Kotlin](https://kotlinlang.org/) to demonstrate how it can Kotlin coroutines can be used with Vert.x.

-Coroutines enables to write asynchronous code with sequential statements, the function `rateMovie` is the best example showing two SQL client operations wrapped in a `use` block managing the SQL connection.
+Coroutines enables to write asynchronous code with sequential statements.

 ## Running from the IDE